You can add a new product using the Add Product shortcuts menu or go to Inventory | Products | Add Product.

 Quantity: This refers to the number of stock in the transaction.

 Running Total: Displays the running total of the product within a specified warehouse that the transaction is for.
 For example, if you have warehouse A with 100 jelly beans, and warehouse B with 0 jelly beans, and you create a purchase order for 10 jelly beans in warehouse A. Then your running total for warehouse A is 110.
 This is the same regardless of transaction type (purchase order, sales order etc).

-The References tab is available for the following pages.
-It displays open transactions where the product is referenced and therefore cannot be deleted.
+The References tab displays open transactions where the product is referenced and therefore cannot be deleted.